-On many occasions, I have witnessed disconcerting behavior either aimed at myself, or other individuals, and I have come to question our society’s complacent moral standards.
+On many occasions, I have witnessed disconcerting behaviour either aimed at myself, or other individuals, and I have come to question our society’s complacent moral standards.
 I have taken up kindness as my second nature, and I have let it become a vital part in my moral practices and beliefs.
-Faced with many challenges during my childhood, my empathetic* disposition was not only enhanced, but, undoubtedly, became the strongest building block in my ethical foundation.
+I was faced with many challenges in my childhood.
+My empathetic* disposition was not only enhanced but, undoubtedly, became the strongest building block in my ethical foundation.

 Yes, I was lucky in unconditional love, but I needed more than just my mother’s acceptance in this world.
-Financially less-privileged than my peers, short and very chubby and with a heavy kikuyu accent in my English, I became the victim of much taunting.
-A particular group of classmates were especially mean to me; along with the ringleaders, Fatuma and Kerubo, those kids were so cruel to me that I swore never in my life would I intentionally inflict such pain on another soul.
+Financially less-privileged than my peers, short and very chubby and with a thick Kikuyu accent in my English, I became the victim of much taunting.
+A particular group of classmates were especially cruel to me; along with the ringleaders, Fatuma and Kerubo, those kids were so cruel to me that I swore to myself never in my life would I intentionally inflict such pain on another soul.
 Peer-pressure, unfortunately, is an obstacle that children must contend with.
 Humiliating as the experience was, it taught me firsthand the profound effect our words and actions can have on others.

 Sporting my new outfit and my head held high, I proudly walked towards the classroom.
-When I walked in, all the kids just stared at me and you could have heard a pin drop.
+When I walked in, all the kids just stared at me, and you could have heard a pin drop.
 The silence was eerie.
 I thought to myself, “Judy, this is normal just take a deep breath and relax.
-I am very smart and these kids are probably envious of my outfit”.
-Immediately, I noticed Fatuma rise from her seat and walk towards me with a mean look in her eyes and a snarl on her lips.
+I look good, but these kids are probably envious of my outfit”.
+Immediately, I noticed Fatuma rise from her seat and walked towards me with a mean look in her eyes and a snarl on her lips.
 She whispered something to her bullying gang members, and soon everyone was laughing and pointing at me.
 “Msichana wa ghetto!
-Msichana wa ghetto!”
-(Ghetto girl!
+Msichana wa ghetto!” ( the Ghetto girl!
 Ghetto girl!)
 They began to chant in unison.
 At that very moment, I silently prayed for the ground to open up and swallow me, I thought that I could die!
 I asked myself, “How could they do this to me?”
-Suddenly my confidence disappeared, tears welled up in my eyes, I was in a daze and all I wanted to do was run as far away as possible from this damned classroom.
+Suddenly my confidence disappeared, tears welled up in my eyes, I was in a daze, and all I wanted to do was run as far away as possible from this damned classroom.
 But I could not move.
-They seemed to chant for an eternity until the class teacher, Miss Wanjohi, an old and kind lady who spoke in a gentle voice never angry, but very strict, ordered all the pupils to stop the bullying or face severe disciplinary action.
+They seemed to chant for an eternity until the class teacher, Miss Wanjohi, an old and kind lady who spoke in a gentle voice never angry, but very strict ordered all the pupils to stop the bullying or face severe disciplinary action.

-Remembering the painful experience of that day in class six, never again did I look at someone who was less fortunate or different physically and form an opinion based on his or her outward appearance.
+Remembering the painful experience of that day in class six, never again did I look at someone who was less fortunate or different physical and forms an opinion based on his or her outward appearance.
 Although I feel that I have always been empathetic, that classroom incidence strengthened my ability to identify and relate to others.
-I became constantly aware of the impact my behavior could have on others.
-I learnt that it was neither the tall, good-looking Brian, nor the popular Awiti or the beautiful Wanjeri that always scooped the best academic and sports awards, but also the diminutive, shy, be-spectacled, and inconspicuous Kimani that anybody could have easily overlooked.
-This taught me never to look down on anyone or underrate them just by their physical appearance or background.
+I became constantly aware of the impact my behaviour could have on others.
+I learnt that it was neither the tall, good-looking Brian, nor the popular Awiti or the beautiful Wanjeri that always scooped the best academic and sports awards, but also the diminutive, shy, bespectacled, and inconspicuous Kimani that anybody could have easily overlooked.
+This kind of bullying taught me never to look down on anyone or underrate them just by their physical appearance or background.
 People often do not give others a chance to be heard because of their physical differences, and I cannot express how disappointing this is.

 Certainly, in a perfect world people would be caring and considerate of other’s feelings.
 Unfortunately, we do not live in a perfect world.
 The best we can aspire for is that somewhere along life’s journey we will endure experiences, of both negative and positive influences, that will enhance our empathy standards and shape our moral beliefs into something we are proud of.
 When I look back at my childhood days, I feel very fortunate to have a mother who encouraged me to do what was right without ever looking down on anyone.